abbgrade/PsBuildTasks/Readme.md

 It provides the following workflows:

-- build-validation *<- builds the project using the `Build` task, runs [Pester](https://github.com/pester/Pester) tests and uploads the test results.*
+- build-validation *<- builds the project using the `Build` task, runs [Pester](https://github.com/pester/Pester) as matrix and uploads the test results.*

 ### Usage